Uganda

 R69.
 75c black on green

-There are a number of variations in the relative horizontal positions of the two lines of overprint.
+There are minor variations in the relative horizontal positions of the two lines of overprint.

 R61.
 1c black